Calabonga/Calabonga.Utils.Extensions/README.md

 # Calabonga.Utils.Extensions

 Some helpful extensions for C#.NET.
-Package contains extensions (C#) that can simplify developer life.
+[Nuget-package](https://www.nuget.org/packages/Calabonga.Utils.Extensions) contains extensions (C#) that can simplify developer life.

 ## Change History

+### 1.5.0 2025-07-08

+* Custom `Regex` parsing for `SemanticVersion` added with some unit-tests.

+### 1.4.0 2025-07-07

+* SemVer parsing and extraction from assembly removed.

 ### 1.3.0 2025-07-04